Board of Directors

 As a person with lived experience with an alcohol use disorder, Anthony brings his life’s experience to frame his work at CAPSA.
 This experience serves to inform the work that CAPSA performs and lends context to the need to address stigma, regarding substance use disorders, to address the well-being of all Canadians.

-Mr. Garner is the Vice President of Strategic Partnerships of the Community Addictions Peer Support Association (CAPSA), and the chair of the annual Recovery Day Ottawa event.
-He is a national public speaker and trainer on addressing stigma and Person First Language.
-He is living well with his own substance use disorder at the time of this writing.
-He is dedicated to removing barriers, to enable policy writers, academics, researchers and people with experience of substance use disorders active or in remission to take evidence-based actions to improve the lives of Canadians concerning substance use.
-He supports the four pillars of prevention/education, harm reduction, treatment and enforcement/policy.
-He advocates that they all serve one purpose, increased well-being for Canadians in regards to substance use.
-This naturally leads to advocating for changes and better cohesion.
-All Gord’s work is informed by his 38 years of active addiction and by the those who helped him.
+Gord Garner is the Vice President of Strategic Partnerships at the Community Addictions Peer Support Association (CAPSA), and the chair of the annual Recovery Day Ottawa event.
+He is a national public speaker and trainer on Systemic Stigma and Person First Language.
+He is living well with his own substance use disorder and is a retired past Certified Canadian Addiction Counselor.
+He is dedicated to removing barriers, to enabling policy, academic research, and people with personal experience with Substance Use Health issues to make system level changes.
+He believes that all policy and regulations need reviewing under the concept of increased life security and Substance Use Health outcomes using an All People All Pathways™ model.
+All of his work is informed by his 38 years of active addiction and by those who helped him.
+He believes compassion is a practice and he is practicing.

 Laurèl Craib-Laurin is a fluently bilingual, highly motivated and experienced government relations specialist.
 Having worked on Parliament Hill for 13 years in the political arena, Laurèl’s knowledge of the workings and tactics of government are extensive and profound.
 After leaving federal politics, Laurèl made the jump into advocacy and government relations.
 First to a tier one lobby firm, and then onto Engineers Canada, the Canadian Medical Association, the Heart and Stroke Foundation, Global Automakers of Canada, the Canadian Association of Optometrists and president and owner of Agora Consulting.
 She has developed and delivered specialized advocacy training workshops across the country, offered strategic advice to a wide variety of councils, as well as participated in operational planning for large and small NGOs.
 As well as having served as the staff leads on Political Action Committees, and Ethics Committees, Laurèl currently serves as Lead Advocacy Advisor to the Ottawa Festivals Board and CEO.
 Other volunteer activities include co-chair of the Bell Walk for Kids, Committee Member at Brain Injury Association of Canada, Boys and Girls Club of Ottawa, and the Relay for Life Ottawa.